TechHutTV/homelab/netbird/README.md

     name: proxy
     driver: bridge
 ```

 Use `CTRL-O` to save the file and `CTRL-X` to back out of nano.
-Then spin up the service will the following command.
+Then spin up the service with the following command.

 ```bash
 docker compose up -d